McMurdo Station: Chalet and governance

 The National Science Foundation offices in the Chalet.
 To the right is the monument to Richard E. Byrd.

 The Chalet at McMurdo Station houses the National Science Foundation offices and serves as the administrative center for the U.S. Antarctic Program.
 The current building was built in the 1969–70 season, replacing a smaller, older building.
 The Chalet was built by Holmes & Narver, Inc.; it was the first civilian building constructed at McMurdo.
 In the 2010s, it was considered for the existing Chalet to be made into the McMurdo coffee house and the offices moved to a new building.
-In the early 2020s, it was again planned to transition the Chalet to an additional moral boosting space, possibly with a snack and drink area.
-In the 21st century the Chalet is also a place where visitors get an orientation speech when arriving at McMurdo.
+In the early 2020s, it was again planned to transition the Chalet to an additional morale boosting space, possibly with a snack and drink area.
+In the 21st century, the Chalet is also a place where visitors get an orientation speech when arriving at McMurdo.

 Next to the Chalet is the Richard E. Byrd memorial, which was established in 1965.
 The memorial is listed as Antarctic Historic site HSM-54, and is surrounded by flagpoles with the 12 founding signers of the Antarctic Treaty.

-The Antarctica Treaty leaves law and governance to each Nation; at McMurdo Station law enforcement is carried out by the U.S. Marshal Service, through an agreement between the NSF and the District of Hawaii since 1989.
+The Antarctica Treaty leaves law and governance to each nation; at McMurdo Station law enforcement is carried out by the U.S. Marshal Service, through an agreement between the NSF and the District of Hawaii since 1989.
 Under the 1959 Antarctic Treaty, ratified by 53 nations, persons accused of a crime in Antarctica are subject to punishment by their own country.